yakan/yakan.github.io/_posts/2018-09-29-decision_strategy.md

 excerpt: "Data Science"
 ---

-*In this project, I briefly explained the business problem and recommendations, followed by how to build several predictive models to get actionable recommendations.*
+*I will briefly explain the business problem and recommendations, followed by how to build several predictive models to get actionable recommendations.*

 ## Summary
 * Business Problem: 45% of students who accepted offer didn’t end up joining